 Prevent Frozen Pipes In Unoccupied Properties

-In cases where a reliable curb valve is present in the sidewalk area the water can be closed to the property as a 1st step.
+In some cases, a reliable curb valve may be present in your sidewalk area.
+That would allow your water to be shut to the property as a 1st step.
 The 2nd step would be to disconnect the inside plumbing.
 Then to open the main valve with the water off, and let the water drain out, so no water is left inside any of the plumbing to freeze.
 This would prevent damage to any part of the water supply system for the house.